By: A student at the University of Nebraska at Omaha, as part of Heather Nelson's Service Learning class.

 Attend Freedomtainment's Level Up Career Fair

-The family-friendly event will include free lunch* and a Tailgate Watch Party at 2:30pm to cheer on the Nebraska Huskers as they play North Dakota.
+The family-friendly event will include free lunch* and the following activities:

 *while supplies last